smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 **INSERT SCREENSHOT HERE**

 * **Create Password:**<br>
-Agin in this field i have placed some placeholder text promting the new user to "Create Password" As i did with the username i have specified in the placeholder text the password must be a minimum of 6 characters.
-If the user enters a password of less than 6 characters they will be greated with a message of "Invalid password".
+Agin in this field i have placed some placeholder text prompting the new user to "Create Password" As i did with the username i have specified in the placeholder text the password must be a minimum of 6 characters.
+If the user enters a password of less than 6 characters they will be greeted with a message of "Invalid password".
 If the user enters 6 or more characters then the field will turn green.
-I havent added any confirmation place holder text, the field will jsut turn green to confirm the passowrd in long enough.
+I haven't added any confirmation place holder text, the field will just turn green to confirm the password in long enough.

 **INSERT SCREENSHOT HERE**